 The required number of local Sherpa and porters to carry your baggage during the trek.

-Besisahar to Chemje and Manag to Besisahar sharing Jeep
+Besisahar to Chemje and Ngwal to Besisahar sharing a Jeep

 Accommodation, food, salary, insurance, trekking equipment, and first aid for all staff.